Call for Applications | Academic Associate | 4 positions

 The workshop was eye opening in a number of ways.
 The sessions by Gautam Bhan (Indian Institute for Human Settlements) on the purpose of structure, tone, construction and affect in the matters of writing proved crucial so much so that I’ve become conscious and aware to incorporate them as I read and write.
 Anwesha Ghosh’s (NLSIU) talk on how to structure an argument unburdened the many perils of a student’s dilemma in framing a cohesive argument.
 Partha Mukhopadhyay’s (Centre for Policy Research) insistence on writing as sense-making and the importance of actors in ethnography has remained with me.
 I found Dhivya Janarthanan’s (NLSIU) lecture on working and engaging with theory so sedimented and interesting.
 On the whole, I enjoyed myself thoroughly as I listened with intent to the lectures and made notes to reflect on them over the intervening months.
 The stay, food, camaraderie, and most importantly the WUI team was wonderful.
 Everything was cast so supremely well.”

-Paper Title: Safeguarding Prerna Sthal: The Police, Dalit Women and Reproduction on Anti-Caste Spaces in The City
+Paper Title: Safeguarding Prerna Sthal: Dalit Women, The Police and Reproduction of Anti-Caste Spaces in The City

 “Usually, research on gender and caste is confined to the disciplines of Feminism and Dalit studies, limiting its potential to tell us about ‘urban marginalisation’ and ‘urban inequalities.’
 My research, an ethnographic exploration of Dalit women’s life worlds in an urban village in Delhi, contributes to the wider research on urban villages, shifting from anchors of land settlements, rural-to-urban transition, and gendered perspectives.